HuMiTriet/Java_project_group_15/README.md

 	+ target store all of our jar files when it finished compiling and is rarely accessed, only when we need the javadoc or the final build.

+## Executing the main class
+- All only the App.java will have the main class (driver code), the rest of the files and folder will be used for packages and methods.

+- Typing mvn exec:java will run this only the App.java file.

 ## Dependencies, artifactID, and groupID
 - Dependencies are the libraries that we wanted to use.